paulablaza/discord-oauth2/README.md

 # dicord_oauth2

-A python library that uses discord's api for easy authentication for your website.
+A python library that uses discord's api for easy authentication for your application!.

 ## Installation